binaryslav/linux-cheat-notes/linux-notes.md

      renice 19 PID - makes a process run with very low priority (CPU time for a process)

 *
+     !
+NOTE: both these commands can be used to restart a stopped process(no arguments) bg
+          fg
+     !
+NOTE: use %[number] to specify a job

      bg - run jobs in the background (bg process can't handle stdin(from input devices) and take it to the terminal); there could be many of them using one terminal(tty)